 Based on the values entered, a sample size of 80 participants would be required.

-Now suppose instead of using the middle of the normal range of κ/λ rates, the size of the sample required using the largest normal value, i.e. the smallest difference, is to be determined.
+Now, suppose instead of using the middle of the normal range of κ/λ rates, the size of the sample required using the largest normal value, i.e. the smallest difference, is to be determined.
 The reference value can be changed from 0.96 to 1.65 keeping the rest of the inputs as they are.

 Mean: 2.35